-Following the Commission's decision, the Executive Director forwards both recommendations to the City Manager who, in turn, makes the final decision on each allegation.
-If the final decision is to "Sustain" an allegation against an officer, the case goes to the Police Chief for any possible disciplinary action.
+Following the Commission's decision, both recommendations are given to the City Manager who makes the final decision on each allegation.
+If the final decision is to "Sustain" an allegation against an officer, the case goes to the Police Chief for discipline.

 The Police Chief has the sole responsibility for discipline.

 Other than issuing a "Sustained" recommendation, the Commission has no role in the disciplinary process.